-For South Africans Debbie and David it was “Elizabeth Street or bust” when they opened their eco hair salon this summer.
+For South Africans Debbie and David it was “Elizabeth Street or bust” when they opened their eco hair salon in the summer of 2019

 Issy’s Salon offers eco-friendly hair styling, using products free from parabens or sulphates.
 They also work with biodegradable plastic.